 - Characterized by poorly differentiated neuroepithelial cells, groups of neurocytic cells and a variable neutropil rich stroma

-- On routine H&E, sheets of densely packed primitive embryonal cells are seen in a lobulated pattern in a fibrillary background
+- Sheets of densely packed primitive embryonal cells are seen in a lobulated pattern in a fibrillary background

 - C71: malignant neoplasm of brain